Originally posted December 17th, 2019

 IdentityLink is often considered a leading solution due to its cross-device architecture, comparable to the likes of Facebook and Google.
 IdentityLink incorporates information such as mobile device IDs, consumer histories, home addresses and other offline information.
 LiveRamp participates in several industry groups, providing IdentityLink as part of the pool.
+IdentityLink does not rely on third party cookies alone, so it may be a stable solution for the market.

 The Trade Desk: Unified ID